 Dynamic conversations with Anandra on the yoga of sound, transformation, and the art of chant leadership.

-Experimentation leading different types of chant experiences in your cohort in a playful, mistake-friendly online environment!
+Experimentation leading different types of chant experiences in a playful, mistake-friendly online environment!

 Ask anything!
 This is your chance to let us help you clear up your questions and obstacles to learning.